Avanade/Beef/docs/Entity-CodeGeneration-Config-Xml.md

 [`Namespace`](#Namespace) | Provides the _.NET Namespace_ configuration for the generated artefacts.
 [`Collections`](#Collections) | Provides related child (hierarchical) configuration.

+The properties with a bold name are those that are more typically used (considered more important).

 <br/>

 ## RefData